vijaychandar186/layout-saver/README.md

 ### Debugging

+After running `pnpm run watch`, you can test the extension by either:

-Launch the extension in a new Extension Host window using the included `launch.json` config.
+* Pressing **F5** to launch a new Extension Host window, or
+* Clicking the **Run and Debug** icon from the Activity Bar and hitting the **Play** button.

+This opens a new VS Code window where the extension is loaded for testing.

 ---